richardonrails/omniauth-slack/README.md

 Each Successful OmniAuth authorization places an [AuthHash](https://github.com/omniauth/omniauth/wiki/Auth-Hash-Schema) object in the environment `env['omniauth.auth']`.
-The AuthHash is just an enhanced hash object containing data from the[OAuth2](https://github.com/oauth-xx/oauth2) response received from the get-token API call made during the OmniAuth callback phase.
+The AuthHash is just an enhanced hash object containing data from the [OAuth2](https://github.com/oauth-xx/oauth2) response received from the get-token API call made during the OmniAuth callback phase.
 See OmniAuth's documentation for the AuthHash schema definition.